 A table saw is one of the most important tools to have when it comes to woodworking.
-Not only is it a great way to cut pieces of wood accurately and precisely, but it can also save you time and money in the long run.
+It is a great way to cut pieces of wood accurately and precisely, but it can also save you time and money in the long run.

-But buying a table saw can be quite an expensive investment – some models cost thousands of dollars.
+But buying a table saw can be quite expensive – some models cost thousands of dollars.

 With proper use and care, your table saw can last decades – meaning you won’t have to worry about replacing it anytime soon.

-Plus, with the wide range of features that come with different types of table saws, you’re sure to find one that fits your needs perfectly.
+Plus, with the wide range of features of different types of table saws, you’re sure to find one that fits your needs perfectly.

 How Thick Is A Table Saw Blade?

-When making cuts with a table saw, the type of material you’re cutting through plays an important role in determining which blade to use.
+When making cuts with a table saw, the type of material you’re cutting through is important in determining which blade to use.

-If you’re cutting through something as thin as metal, then you need a blade that’s much thinner than if you were cutting through something like stainless steel tubing.
+If you’re cutting through something as thin as metal, you need a much thinner blade than if you were cutting through something like stainless steel tubing.

 Choosing the right blade can be difficult because different materials require different types of blades.